leechangheelee/The-Web-Developer-Bootcamp-2021/README.md

    * The truth About Background : The background shorthand CSS property sets all background style properties at once, such as color, image, origin and size, or repeat method.
      * 예) background : center/cover no-repeat url("https://images.unsplash.com/photo-1628362152245-57e1eb389bd6?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1050&q=80");
    * Google Fonts is Amazing : https://fonts.google.com/
+   * What on Earth is Flexbox?
+     * Flexbox is a one-dimensional layout method for laying out items in rows or columns
+     * Flexbox is a recent addition to CSS, included to address common layout frustations
+     * Flexbox allows us to distribute space dynamically across elements of an unknown size, hence the term "flex"